thephpleague/omnipay/README.md

 Omnipay is a single package which provides abstract base classes and implementations for all officially supported gateways.
 There are no dependencies on official payment gateway PHP packages - we prefer to work with the HTTP API directly.
-Under the hood, we use [Buzz](https://github.com/kriswallsmith/Buzz) to make HTTP requests, though you are free to swap out this dependency.
+Under the hood, we use the popular and powerful [Guzzle](http://guzzlephp.org/) library to make HTTP requests.

-Unsupported gateways can either be added by forking this package and submitting a pull request (unit tests and tidy code required), or by distributing a separate library which depends on this package and makes use of our base classes and consistent developer API.
+New gateways can either be added by forking this package and submitting a pull request (unit tests and tidy code required), or by distributing a separate library which depends on this package and makes use of our base classes and consistent developer API.